usaybia/srophe-eXist-app/README.md

-Syriaca.org
+Usaybia.net
 =======
-Application data for Syriaca.org [http://syriaca.org]: The Syriac Reference Portal All publications of Syriaca.org are made available online in a free and open format using the Creative Commons licenses.
+Application data for [Usaybia.net](https://usaybia.net): Communities of Knowledge: Interreligious Networks of Scholars in Ibn Abi Usaybia’s History of the Physicians / Wissensgemeinschaften: interreligiöse Gelehrtennetzwerke in Ibn Abi Usaybiʿa’s Geschichte der Ärzte.

 This is a customization of The Srophé Application [https://github.com/srophe/srophe].
 Version 3.0 of this software represents a major code refactor and is not backwards compatible with earlier versions of the code.
 To access an earlier version use tag v2.x.
 To use the software with your own data